akuklev/Literate_Kotlin/structured-ownership.md

 =======================================

-# Capture checking
+# Static capture checking

 Singleton classes are the classes created by object declarations `object Obj : T` and object expressions `object : T {…}` creating anonymous singleton types.
-By partially restricting upcasts for values of singleton classes, we can implement compile-time capture checking owing to the fact that a value `x : X` cannot be exported beyond the scope where it is typable without being upcasted.
+By partially restricting upcasts for values of singleton classes, we can implement static reference capture checking owing to the fact that a value `x : X` cannot be exported beyond the scope where it is typable without being upcasted.

 ## Capabilities